L3B0W5K1/CTF-WRITEUPS/picoCTF/Transformation/README.md

 What the code does exactly:

 1. Takes the first element (ascii symbol) in the flag and turns it into its unicode value with *ord* function (all symbols have a certain unicode value)
-2. the **<<** operator shifts the Unicode number of the first element in the flag one bit to the right, meaning the binary number equvalent gets a zero added from the right, example:
+2. the **<<** operator shifts the Unicode number of the first element in the flag 8 bits to the right, meaning the binary number equvalent gets 8 zeroes added from the right, example:

 if we have the **~** symbol, its unicode value is **126**, which translates to **0111 1110** in binary